MinglangQiao/SalSOD/README.md

 boxes, 2) saliency values and saliency rankings, and 3) scene graphs of objects.

-The dataset establishment process as illustrated in the following figure.
+The dataset establishment process are illustrated in the following figure.
 ![](https://github.com/MinglangQiao/SalSOD/blob/main/fig/database_build.png)